Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

-In order to generate discriminative features for signature verification, we propose dual-orientation regional feature learning to complement global feature learning.
-Rather than using a fixed-sized sliding window along one direction of an input image for region segmentation, we propose to divide the deep feature maps into regions with different scales along both horizontal and vertical orientations.
-This dual-orientation regional feature learning enables the regional branch to capture more localized differences between genuine and skilled-forged signatures.
+Inspired by Pirlo and Impedovo \cite{RN5}, we propose dual-orientation regional feature learning to complement global feature learning.
+Rather than using a fixed-sized sliding window along one direction of an input image for region segmentation, we propose to divide the deep feature maps into regions with different scales along horizontal and vertical orientations.
+This dual-orientation regional feature learning can effectively capture more localized differences and dissimilarities between genuine and skilled-forged signatures.
 Our method does not require input segmentation and does not increase the number of model inputs, resulting in improved efficiency, particularly for larger datasets.